WebThingsIO/webthing-rust/README.md

 ## Dimmable Light

-Imagine you have a dimmable Light that you want to expose via the web of things API.
-The Light can be turned on/off and the brightness can be set from 0% to 100%.
-Besides the name, description, and type, a `dimmableLight` is required to expose two properties:
+Imagine you have a dimmable light that you want to expose via the web of things API.
+The light can be turned on/off and the brightness can be set from 0% to 100%.
+Besides the name, description, and type, a `Light` is required to expose two properties:
 * `on`: the state of the light, whether it is turned on or off
     * Setting this property via a `PUT {"on": true/false}` call to the REST API toggles the light.
-* `level`: the brightness level of the light from 0-100%
+* `brightness`: the brightness level of the light from 0-100%
     * Setting this property via a PUT call to the REST API sets the brightness level of this light.

 First we create a new Thing: